Gerkkk/LongNumber/README.md

 - Method **abs** returns the absolute value of *LongNumber*;
 - Method **print_ln** prints *LongNumber*;
 - You can construct LongNumber from long double, std::string, user-defined floating-point literal _ln.
 Default constructor creates 0.
+- The program calculates Pi with the given precision.
+The biggest correctly calculated precision is 345 digits.